keyunluo/python-ffm/README.md

 ### Warning

 **The package may cause elf library error for some versions of python , please delete the *libffm.py* file in the installation directory.**

+### Info

+This is just a toy, it is recommented to use [xLearn](https://github.com/aksnzhy/xlearn) for better performance.